russellh76/homebridge-sonybraviaswitchestv/README.md

 Should I do numbers?
 That would allow Siri user to call out channels to TV with voice commands.
 Probably makes more sense to just add all possible channel combinations to the existing config.

+TODO 2:
+I can implement polling for status on volume, mute, the input options.

+DONE:
+Finally figured out the status checking for TV Power.

 DONE:
 Expanded navigation commands to append a PLAY or OK to the end.